egarciam/certchecker/README.md

-# check-certs
+# certchecker
-The purpose of this project is to create a CRD to hold the validity of secrets of type tls in a k8s cluster to check expiry date and, depending on threshold, la
+The purpose of this project is to create a CRD to hold the validity of secrets of type `kubernetes.io/tls` in a k8s cluster to check expiry date and, depending on threshold, send a warning mail.

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use